Giacomo Casanova: Youth

 Giacomo Girolamo Casanova was born in Venice in 1725 to actress Zanetta Farussi, wife of actor and dancer Gaetano Casanova.
-Giacomo was the first of six children, being followed by Francesco Giuseppe (1727–1803), Giovanni Battista (1730–1795), Faustina Maddalena (1731–1736), Maria Maddalena Antonia Stella (1732–1800), and Gaetano Alvise (1734–1783).
+Giacomo was the first of six children, followed by Francesco Giuseppe (1727–1803), Giovanni Battista (1730–1795), Faustina Maddalena (1731–1736), Maria Maddalena Antonia Stella (1732–1800), and Gaetano Alvise (1734–1783).

 At the time of Casanova's birth, the city of Venice thrived as the pleasure capital of Europe, ruled by political and religious conservatives who tolerated social vices and encouraged tourism.
-It was a required stop on the Grand Tour, traveled by young men coming of age, especially men from the Kingdom of Great Britain.
+It was a required stop on the Grand Tour, traveled by young men coming of age, especially those belonging to the British aristocracy.
 The famed Carnival, gambling houses, and beautiful courtesans were powerful drawcards.
-This was the milieu that bred Casanova.
+This environment provided many of his formative experiences.

-His grandmother Marzia Baldissera cared for him while his mother toured about Europe in the theater.
+His grandmother, Marzia Baldissera, cared for him while his mother toured about Europe in the theater.
 His father died when he was eight.
-As a child, Casanova suffered nosebleeds, and his grandmother sought help from a witch: "Leaving the gondola, we enter a hovel, where we find an old woman sitting on a pallet, with a black cat in her arms and five or six others around her."
+As a child, Casanova suffered nosebleeds, for which his grandmother sought help from a witch: "Leaving the gondola, we enter a hovel, where we find an old woman sitting on a pallet, with a black cat in her arms and five or six others around her."
 Though the unguent applied was ineffective, Casanova was fascinated by the incantation.
 Perhaps to remedy the nosebleeds (a physician blamed the density of Venice's air), Casanova, on his ninth birthday, was sent to a boarding house on the mainland in Padua.
 For Casanova, the neglect by his parents was a bitter memory.
 "So they got rid of me," he proclaimed.

-Conditions at the boardinghouse were appalling, so he appealed to be placed under the care of Abbé Gozzi, his primary instructor, who tutored him in academic subjects, as well as the violin.
+Conditions at the boarding house were appalling, so he appealed to be placed under the care of Abbé Gozzi, his primary instructor, who tutored him in academic subjects, as well as the violin.
 Casanova moved in with the priest and his family and lived there through most of his teenage years.
 In the Gozzi household, Casanova first came into contact with the opposite sex, when Gozzi's younger sister Bettina fondled him at the age of 11.
 Bettina was "pretty, lighthearted, and a great reader of romances. ...
 The girl pleased me at once, though I had no idea why.
 It was she who little by little kindled in my heart the first sparks of a feeling which later became my ruling passion."
 Although she subsequently married, Casanova maintained a lifelong attachment to Bettina and the Gozzi family.